 - 1. You must purchase access to the Trajecsys Clinical Reporting System prior to contacting your clinical site.
 Register for access at Trajecsys.com and pay them directly or pay through the bookstore to use your financial aid. - 2.
 You must contact your clinical instructor at the clinical site at least 2 weeks before each semester begins.
-You need to schedule a time for orientation and a time to set up your schedule for your upcoming clinical rotation. - 3.
+You need to schedule a time for orientation and a time to set up your schedule for your upcoming clinical rotation.
+If you can not reach your clinical instructor, please contact the Program Director for assistance. - 3.
 Take a completed pre-rotation form to your clinical instructor on the day of orientation.
 This self-evaluation form will help the department determine what you have completed and areas of competency you need to gain further experience. - 4.
 Complete, with the help of your clinical instructor, a semester schedule of your days and hours.
 A copy of this schedule must be posted in the department and a copy must be given to your college clinical coordinator. - 5.
 The hourly assignment, as printed in the college catalog each semester, must be met weekly.
 Your clinical instructor and coordinator must first approve any deviation from your assigned weekly schedule.
 Students are strongly encouraged to accrue more than the minimum hours each week. - 6.
 Preserve professional relations at all times at your clinical site.
-Always call your clinical instructor and clinical coordinator before your scheduled time if you will be late or absent.
+Always call the department lead and email your clinical instructor and clinical coordinator before your scheduled time if you will be late or absent.
 You are expected to be there on the days and times you are scheduled. - 7.
 Maintain the student dress code as it is outlined in your Student Handbook at all clinical sites.
 Any reported violation of the dress code may result in a disciplinary action. - 8.
 Due dates for the completion of progress reports, and clinical evaluations, are printed on your roster each semester.
 Copies of forms are available on the program website: http://radtech.santarosa.edu/ and in Trajecsys.
 Due dates will be posted in Trajecsys. - 9.
 There is a required 2-week observational rotation in CT Scanning.
 This is assigned during the fall or spring semester of your second year.
 During your special rotation there may be some days when little or nothing is scheduled because of equipment down time, low census, or patient cancellation.
 When permitted, you may go back to your regular assignment during the days that there are no special procedures scheduled.
 Additional time in a special rotation may be arranged with your clinical instructor and clinical coordinator.
 There is a CT observational checkoff form elsewhere in this handbook that can be used as a template.
 The supervising technologist will complete the form in Trajecsys. - 10.
+There is a required observation in the IR/Cath Lab/Angio department.
+This may be completed any time after the 1st semester.
+Print the Observation form found at the end of this handbook to document.
+Depending on the site, this rotation may be between one and three days. - 11.
 In the second year of training, students have the option of choosing an additional rotation in MRI and/or Mammography.
 Appropriate didactic training is required.
 Please see your program director for additional elective studies course(s).

-Curriculum Schedule effective Fall 2024
+Curriculum Schedule effective Fall 2025